SIGMA: A Semantic-Grounded Instruction-Driven Generative Multi-Task Recommender at AliExpress: Conclusion

 \section{Conclusion}

 In this paper, we propose SIGMA, a versatile GR designed to address diverse recommendation demands through an instruction-following paradigm.
-To deal with the domain shift and lack of collaborative signals for general LLMs, we first design a multi-view alignment framework that maps general semantics and item entities into a unified latent space capturing both semantic and collaborative correlations.
+To deal with the domain shift and lack of collaborative signals for general LLMs, we first design a multi-view alignment framework that maps item entities into a unified latent space capturing both general semantics and collaborative signals.
 Then we develop a hybrid item tokenization strategy which combines SID prefixes with unique item IDs for precise item modeling and efficient generation.
 A large-scale instruction-tuning dataset is further curated for multi-task SFT.
 Finally, we design a three-step item generation procedure integrated with an adaptive probabilistic fusion mechanism, which can tailor output distributions according to task-specific requirements for recommendation accuracy and diversity.
-Extensive offline experiments and online A/B tests validate the practical effectiveness of SIGMA.
+Extensive offline experiments and online A/B tests validate the effectiveness of SIGMA in diverse real-world industrial scenarios.